Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

 ## Developer Notes

-### Dev test database
+### Database-Enabled Integration Tests

+This package contains SQL Server-integrated tests, in addition to the standard unit tests.
+The specialized tests are in the `tests_integration_sql` directory and they will run automatically if you call `pytest` with no arguments.

-Create an empty SQL Server database named "test_integration_lms_toolkit".
+Before running the tests, create an empty SQL Server database named "test_integration_lms_toolkit": `sqlcmd -Q "create database test_integration_lms_toolkit"`.
 This is required to run the SQL Server integration pytests.

+To run only the _unit tests_: `poetry run pytest tests`.
+To run only the integration tests, `poetry run pytest tests_integration_sql`.

+#### Writing New Tests

+Please note and follow the existing pattern for database-enabled integration tests, as this pattern was carefully tuned to support use of database transactions for rolling back changes and thereby leaving behind a clean database.

 ### Dev Operations